aoloe/htdocs-sdn/README.md

 # Todo

+- find a way to correctly show the favicon on each page
 - define who should get the contact form mails. (info@sortirdunucleaire)
 - make the page less wide
 - (optionally) insert non breaking spaces for: